TauProject/hub/README.md

 ![screenshot-3](https://i.imgur.com/l1WAjWD.png)
 ![screenshot-4](https://i.imgur.com/xLWpUX2.png)

-Tau is designed to be very easy to use so give it a try!
+Tau has been submitted to iTunes Connect and waiting for the reviews.
 There's a lot room to add new features, so stay tuned.

 Contact Me: